singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 title: About
 template: page.hbt
 ---
-This is a small Metalsmith demonstration site that aims at showing you a very basic site based on Metalsmith.
+This is a small Metalsmith demonstration site that aims at showing you a very basic site build with Metalsmith.
 ```

 As you can see in the YAML frontmatter above, we're using the page template and not the home template we made earlier and so naturally we also need to create this template file.